rust-lang/log/rfcs/0000-structured-logging.md

 }
 ```

 This is fairly straightforward for primitive types like integers and strings, but becomes much more involved when dealing with complex values likes maps and sequences.
+Not supporting these complex structures is limiting, and reduces `log`s interoperability with other frameworks that do.
 A serialization framework needs to do more than just provide a contract, its API needs to work to support implementations on either side of that contract, otherwise it won't gain adoption.

 Maintaining a useful serialization framework is a distraction for `log`.
 Serialization of structured values is a complex, necessary, but not primary function of `log`, so it should avoid owning that contract and the baggage that comes along with it if it can.
 That's why the `sval` library was created; to manage the necessary complexity of building a serialization framework that's suitable for structured logging externally from the `log` crate.

 Within the `log` crate itself, internalizing fundamental serialization frameworks reduces the effort needed from building a complete framework down to shimming an existing framework.
 These shims would exist in the wider `log` ecosystem in either case.
 The effort of managing breaking changes in supported serialization frameworks isn't less than the effort of managing breaking changes in a common contract provided by `log`.
 The owner of that contract, whether it's `log` or `serde` or `sval`, has to consider the churn introduced by breakage.
 As a downstream consumer of that breakage, `log` is in the same boat as its consumers.

+#### Just pick an existing framework

+Instead of building a common shim around several serialization frameworks, `log` could just pick one and bake it in directly.
+This would have the benefit of offering the best end-user experience for existing users of that framework when interacting with the `log!` macros and `Source`s.
+It also means accepting the trade-offs that framework makes.
+For `serde`, that means requiring the standard library for boxing values.
+For `sval`, that means accepting churn as it matures.

+The API proposed using the `Value` type as an opaque container along with APIs for specific frameworks is a reasonable middle-ground between baking in a specific framework and only offering a contract without any direct support.
+It gives producers of structured data a way to plug their data using a framework of choice into a `Value`, either directly or through compatibility with a supported framework.
+It gives consumers of structured data a first-class experience for plugging `Value`s into their framework of choice by deriving the appropriate traits.
+It also gives `log` room to add and deprecate support for frameworks if mindshare shifts in the future.

 # Prior art
 [prior-art]: #prior-art